gzqyl/skip/README.md

+# It is great project, as I prefer Swift than Kotlin, so I prefer using Swift write Android, while not Kotlink write iOS

 # Skip

 Skip is a technology for creating dual-platform mobile apps in Swift.
 [Read this introduction](https://skip.tools/docs/) to learn more about Skip.